Code-Institute-Submissions/milestoneProjectThree/README.md

 [View the live project here.](http://kjc-movie-catalogue-milestone3.herokuapp.com/)

 --------
-#### To facilate is of marking I've created a dummy admin/admin account that is already populated with several titles.
+#### To facilitate the marking of this project I've created a dummy admin/admin account that is already populated with several titles.
 --------

 ## Purpose

 In late 1995 Samsung announced it would start mass-producing DVDs.
-The format which initial focussed primarily on music videos was formally launched in Japan in November 1996.
+The format, which initially focussed primarily on music videos, was formally launched in Japan in November 1996.
 However, Movie and home entertainment distributors quickly adopted the DVD format to replace the ubiquitous VHS tape.
-Over the next two decades the DVD format and subsequently Bluray dics became the primary means of consuming videos by the public across the globe.
+Over the next two decades the DVD format, and subsequently Bluray discs, became the primary means of consuming videos by the public across the globe.
 Consumers embraced the DVD because of its high quality video and sound, superior data lifespan, and the fact that it could also provide interactive functionalty.

-The format has become somewhat obselete over the past three years, in large part due to the genesis of online streaming services such as Netflix, Hulu and Amazon Prime, however, many consumers have amassed vast archives of DVDs & Blurays in the inetrvening two decades.
+The format has become somewhat obselete over the past three years, in large part, due to the genesis of online streaming services such as Netflix, Hulu and Amazon Prime.
+All that said, many consumers have amassed vast archives of DVDs & Blurays in the intervening two decades.

-The purpose of this website it to provide these same end users with the ability to create a media library tracking their DBVD and/or Bluray collection/s.
-In developing this website I intend on creating a fully responsive user experience that will provide consumers with the ability to perform the complete set of CRUD (Create, Read, Update & Delete) operations on their catalogues.
+The purpose of this website it to provide these same end users with the ability to create a media library, tracking their DVD and/or Bluray collection/s.
+In developing this website I intend to create a fully responsive user experience that will provide consumers with the ability to perform the complete set of CRUD (Create, Read, Update & Delete) operations on their catalogues.

 To enhance UX the website will also allow registered users to consume the Internet Movie Database or IMDb API, retrieving title information and auto populating the consumer entries.
-In addition to the ability to customize their collections and individual title information the end user will also be be able to store additional personal information relating to their titles, including purchase date, price, watched dtate and a peronal user rating.
+In addition to customizing collections and title information, the end user will also be be able to store personal information relating to their titles.
+This will include purchase date, price, watched state and a personal user rating.

 --------